Russia Cuts Off Gas Supply to Austria

 Gazprom’s gas stoppage followed an arbitration case victory by OMV in relation to the Russian company’s irregular gas supplies to Germany.

 The International Chamber of Commerce, based in France, ruled in favor of the Austrian energy supplier.
-As part of the ruling, OMV won 230 million euros (US$242 million) plus interest and costs.
+As part of the ruling, OMV won 230 million euros (about $242 million) plus interest and costs.
 OMV recovered this amount from payments due to Gazprom.
 Following this series of actions, the Russian company ceased gas deliveries.

 Nehammer dismissed concerns that Austria would be placed in a tight spot, pointing out that the country’s natural gas storage level is currently at 93 percent, enough for 94.5 trillion watt-hours of power generation.
-“That is more than the annual requirement for the whole of Austria,” he said.

 “All gas suppliers have been legally obliged to develop precautionary measures so that we are as well prepared as possible for this day.
-We are showing that we will not allow ourselves to be blackmailed by Putin.”
+We are showing that we will not allow ourselves to be blackmailed by Putin!”

 According to Russian news agency Interfax, Gazprom’s decision is in line with Moscow’s terms on gas exports to countries deemed to be unfriendly.
 In case of incomplete payments, gas supplies would be halted under the policy.